On November 12th, 2016, Hollywood actor Jackie Chan won an Oscar after 56 years in the film industry.

 This article was originally published in the Huffington Post.

-Lillian Okoye is the Founder of Fluent In Five and the Creator of Zero To Fluent.
-Zero To Fluent is a language program for global-minded individuals who want to get fluent in lightning speed once and for all.
+Lillian Okoye is the Founder of Fluent In Five.
+Zero To Fluent® is a language program for global-minded individuals who want to get fluent in lightning speed once and for all.

 Click here to become a free member, join a vibrant community of language learners, and get free weekly tips so you can get fluent fast, travel the world, and transform your life!